 There has been government legislation introduced to try and combat this.
 It regulates equipment so that new devices only have a standby mode use of 1 watt of electricity per hour.
 If the device complies with this new law it will use 1KWH for every 1,000 hours that it’s running on standby.
 That means per year it will use up to 8.76KWH.
 That’s approximately £1.20 per device per year being wasted by equipment doing absolutely nothing.
 It may not seem like a lot but if you add it up over a couple of years, the amount of wasted money could be phenomenal.

 If your equipment is older than this legislation then it’s highly likely that the cost is a lot higher.
 This is money that could be invested in something else going straight down the drain.

 Implement just a few of these measures and it could really make a difference in the reduction of your business energy bills and operation costs.
 This could also be a step towards an eco-friendly accreditation that could give you the edge over your competition and, accompanied by the money that could be saved from just a few improvements, it could be the difference between you getting your business to where it wants to be or gathering the finance for that new project you’ve wanted to embark upon.

 Start saving money for your business now!

 Put your postcode in the box at the top of the page now and impartially compare 15+ business energy suppliers to see how much you could save.
-We GUARANTEE to beat your initial renewal quote or we will give you £1,000.
+We GUARANTEE to beat your initial renewal quote or we will give you up to £1,000.
 It’s a win, win situation!